 Wilms tumours can grow quite large without causing any symptoms, but there are many other types of childhood kidney cancers and they all have similar symptoms as explained by Associate Professor David Ziegler, head of The Kids’ Cancer Project Research Advisory Committee and paediatric oncologist at Sydney Children’s Hospital, Randwick.

-"When it comes to kidney tumours, the three main symptoms that children will present with are a lump, blood in the urine, and tummy pain,” Prof Ziegler said.
+"When it comes to kidney tumours, the three main symptoms that children will present with are a lump, blood in the urine, and tummy pain,” Professor Ziegler said.
 “Parents should seek immediate help if they notice blood in the urine, a lump that might be making their child’s tummy look bigger."

-“Unfortunately, kidney cancer doesn’t have many symptoms, so it can be a long time before they are detected,” said Prof Ziegler.
+“Unfortunately, kidney cancer doesn’t have many symptoms, so it can be a long time before they are detected,” said Professor Ziegler.
 “The good news is that they have a very high cure rate, even if the cancer is discovered late."

 And there’s even better news ahead.
-Prof Ziegler has a particular interest in the genetic causes of cancer in children and has devoted hours of research in order to discover how families at risk can be forewarned.
+Professor Ziegler has a particular interest in the genetic causes of cancer in children and has devoted hours of research in order to discover how families at risk can be forewarned.